polydbms/xdbc-sigmod-ari/Readme.md

 ## Requirements

-The experiments were validated on **Ubuntu 22.04 LTS**, and should work on **Ubuntu 22.04 or later** (and generally on recent Linux distributions).
-On Ubuntu, the following packages are required:
+The experiments were validated on **Ubuntu 22.04 LTS**, and should work on **Ubuntu 22.04 or later** (and generally on recent Linux distributions).On Ubuntu, the following packages are required:

 - `bash`
 - `docker-ce` (tested with version 28.3.3)